-Keeping your firm's details up to date Learn how to keep your firm's details up to date, and about the Firm Details Attestation and Directory Persons' Attestation.
-Action to take: Read the full article here.
+Keeping your firm's details up Learn how to keep your firm's details up to date, and about the Firm Details Action to take: to date Attestation and Directory Persons' Attestation.
+Read the full article here.
 You need to ensure that the information the FCA hold about your firm is correct - for example, your firm's name and contact details.
 Date published: 2 September 2024 You can use the Connect system to tell the FCA about changes to your firm's details at any time.